Jimmy Carter and Monitor Breakfasts: A long, storied history

 Why We Wrote This

-On nine different visits to our breakfast table, over the course of many decades, the former president displayed his keen intellect and trademark decency.
+On nine different visits to our Breakfast table, over the course of many decades, the former president displayed his keen intellect and trademark decency.
 He also made news.

 “We didn’t rush to the phones,” Godfrey “Budge” Sperling wrote in a 1997 column reminiscing about politicians suggesting or outright announcing their presidential campaigns at his famous newsmaker breakfasts.
 “A few of the reporters, in a post-breakfast conversation, said they thought Carter’s prospects were nil.
 One sage uttered this pronouncement: ‘Carter isn’t forceful enough to become president.’
 Others agreed.”